 Coeliac disease in children

-Coeliac disease is an autoimmune disease which means the body’s immune system attacks its own tissues when gluten is consumed.
+Coeliac disease is an autoimmune condition which means the body’s immune system attacks its own tissues when gluten, which is found in grains like wheat, rye and barley, is eaten.
 The immune system mistakes the substances that make up gluten for something harmful.
-As a result, antibodies are released, which leads to inflammation and the intestine being unable to absorb nutrients from food.
+As a result, antibodies are released which trigger inflammation and go on to damage to the lining of the small intestine, leaving it unable to absorb nutrients from food.

-It’s important to remember that coeliac disease is not an allergy or food intolerance.
-Gluten is found in wheat, rye and barley, and some people are also sensitive to oats.
-In the UK, coeliac disease affects one in 100 children, and most don’t get diagnosed until later in life.
+It’s important to appreciate that coeliac disease is not an allergy or a food intolerance and you don’t ‘grow out of it’.
+In the UK, the condition affects one in 100 children, and most don’t get diagnosed until later in life.

 What are the symptoms of coeliac disease?

-Symptoms include diarrhoea, faltering growth in children or a change in growth pattern, irritability and a bloated stomach.
-In undiagnosed and untreated coeliac disease, there is a greater risk of complications, including impaired weight gain and growth problems, delayed puberty, iron deficiency anaemia and osteoporosis.
+If undiagnosed and untreated, there is a risk of complications, including impaired weight gain, delayed puberty, iron deficiency anaemia and osteoporosis.

 How is it different to gluten intolerance?